harrycresswell/harry/content/page/ecommerce.md

 If you already have content for you website that’s great, we should be able to complete the project within this timeframe.

-If you haven’t even thought about content yet, then not to worry.
-But it might be worth taking a step back to focus on this part first, before we begin designing and building the website.
-We can figure out the best direction to take next.
+If you haven’t even thought about content yet, or only have some, then not to worry.
+We can discuss the best direction to take before getting underway with the project.

 ## Next steps